Langay: Description

 Langay is (also known as Langah or Langa) a major village both in size and regional politics.
 It is a union council of Gujrat District.
 It is not far from Headworks Khanki on the Chenab River.
 Langay is located on the Samma road which runs almost parallel to Sargodha road connecting to the city of Gujrat.
 It is situated 22 km west of Gujrat city, 7 km south of Mungowal Gharbi.
 Nearby towns include, Asad Ullah Pur, Chakrian, Khojian Wali, and Goleki.

 Village Langay comprises Langay itself, Nawan Lok, Ranjhian da Daira, Kot Miana and Kakay Chak.
-Habib Bank Limited has a branch in this village.
 It is known as Langay Shareef, because of a darsgah named dars Mian Wada Sahib, named after Hazarat Mian Wada Sahib, which is a centre of religious learning, serving the people of the village for centuries.

 Education

 There are three government schools including a Girls’ college; the Boys School's name is Govt Rizvia High School.
 There are also many private schools.
-The Ahmed Foundation School is the most Elevated private school of the village have given many bright students.
-Educating Oxford Syllabus In School by ZAKI UL HASSAN Chaudhry.